-- 1. To elect two directors to serve three-year terms expiring in 2015. - 2.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2012. - 3.
+- 1. To elect two directors to serve three-year terms expiring in 2016; - 2.
+To approve a proposed amendment to the Synta Pharmaceuticals Corp.
+Charter to increase the number of authorized shares of common stock available from 100,000,000 to 200,000,000; - 3.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013; - 4.
+To approve by an advisory vote the compensation of our named executive officers, as disclosed in this proxy statement; - 5.
+To approve by an advisory vote the frequency of holding an advisory vote on compensation of our named executive officers; and - 6.
 To transact such other business that is properly presented at the meeting and any adjournments or postponements thereof.